 While working from home was once only a dream, as technology evolved, it has become a reality for many.

 For some people, their home is the only office space they know.
-Others have a chance to work from home occasionally, as their employers are becoming increasingly aware of all the benefits remote works bring.
+Others have a chance to work from home only occasionally – they even have to travel for work sometimes – but most employers are becoming increasingly aware of all the benefits remote works bring.

 However, all the work from home advantages come with possible risks attached, most commonly related to the physical and mental wellbeing of remote employees.